ShlomoV5/cloudgames/README.md

 #### compress
 #### gunzip
 #### unzip
-###### Note in this version a compressed file will always contain a single compressed file and the decompression is only one level deep
+###### Note in this version a compressed file will always contain a single compressed file and the decompression is only one level deep  i.e. if the compressed file is a tar archive the archive will not be opened